 Lyre's Non-Alcoholic Amaretti

-Frustrated by the lack of alcohol-free alternatives when she headed out dancing, Caleño founder Ellie Webb took her inspiration from Colombia, her family’s South American heartland, to create this intriguing mix of fruits and spices.
+Frustrated by the lack of alcohol-free alternatives when she headed out dancing, Caleño founder Ellie Webb took her inspiration from Colombia — her family’s South American heartland — to create this intriguing spirit of fruit and spice flavours.

 Unlike many of the other drinks in this category, it’s nothing like gin.
-Although it has juniper in it, there are other flavours that come through more strongly — cardamom, lemon, and Inca berries.
-It’s got a lovely fruity flavour which is not too sweet and genuinely refreshing.
-And, although the producers recommend serving Caleño with tonic, you might also want to try it with soda.
+Although it is blended with juniper, other flavours come through more strongly — cardamom, lemon, and Inca berries.
+It’s got a charming, unique flavour which isn’t too sweet — and genuinely refreshing.
+So, if you’re not looking to recreate a specific spirit, this is bold choice for bold drinkers.

-There are some flavours that can only be produced using a traditional alcoholic distillation process so, if you’re not planning on going 100% teetotal, then Atopia is the ideal low-alcohol alternative to your usual full strength tipple.
+And, finally, because there are some flavours that can only be produced using a traditional alcoholic distillation process, we’ve got a low-alcohol option.
+If you’re not planning on going 100% teetotal, and simply want to cut down your intake this month, Atopia offers an ideal low-alcohol alternative to stash in your drinks cabinet.